Creating Accessible Courses in VLEs

 - Where there are audio clips, these should be accompanied by a text transcription.

-- Where there are videos these should be subtitled and the cost of this built into the cost of producing the course.
-(Transcripts are often not considered a sufficent alternative as they do not provide the same level of experience).
+- Where there are videos these should be captioned and the cost of this built into the cost of producing the course.
+(Transcripts are not considered a sufficent alternative as they do not provide the same level of experience).

 Actual online site